Adobe Flash has a special serie of options for color effects, named Filters.

 Daily Test with Code Example

-Which type of <input> creates input fields that should contain a numeric value? type="text" type="number" type="date"
+Which type of <input> creates a color well control for selecting a color value? type="text" type="color" type="date"